Danish1083/A-Farmer-vendor-marketplace/README.md

 -->Setup MySQL database via XAMPP, make Mysql+Apache run(https://youtu.be/2ydHLNnGIVI?si=xnn0YRaSQGzn130b)

--->In Xampp folder->Go to Htdocs folder and paste folder named "project" here.
+-->Make a folder named "project", place all files in this folder.
+In Xampp folder->Go to Htdocs folder and paste "project" here.

 -->Go on google and search "http://localhost/project/home.html."